LSU Tigers men's basketball: Dale Brown era (1972–1997)

-Dale Brown was head LSU basketball coach for 25 years from 1972 to 1997.
+Dale Brown was head LSU basketball coach for 25 years, from 1972 to 1997.
 During his time at LSU, he led the basketball team to two Final Fours, four Elite Eights, five Sweet Sixteens, and thirteen NCAA Tournament appearances.
 He also led the Tigers to four regular season SEC championships and one SEC Tournament championship.
+His 1981 team went 31-5 and won the SEC regular season.
+Small forward Rudy Macklin led the team to the final four, eventually losing to Indiana 67-49.
+Macklin was named All American and SEC First team.

-In 1981, small forward Rudy Macklin led LSU to the Final Four.
 The 1989 team featured Chris Jackson, later Mahmoud Abdul-Rauf.
 In 1991, Shaquille O'Neal received the Adolph Rupp Trophy.